AbheetChaudhary/fast-aes-break/README.md

 # fast-aes-break
-Breaking AES encryption using power traces in sub millisecond time.
+Breaking 128-bit AES encryption using power traces within 1 second(~750ms).
+It uses 50 encryptions and their power traces with 5000 trace samples.

 # TODO
-- [ ] Add multithreading, make sure threads are not hyperthread syblings
+- [x] Add multithreading

+  It uses 8 threads.
+It will be better if they are not sybling threads in hyperthreaded environment, but its fine if they are.
-- [ ] Use SIMD for pearson correlation calculation
+- [x] Experiment with SIMD for pearson correlation calculation.

+  SIMD overhead is shadowing its benefits in small arrays of size ~50.
-- [ ] Experiment to get better cache locality
+- [x] Experiment to get better cache locality.

+  Current implementation has ~2.13% L1-d cache misses, it is possible to get it close to ~0.01% but that implementation involves a lot of write contention and is not getting along with the optimizer, so the overall time increases in it.
+  (not worthit)
+- [ ] Remove hardcoded dependencies on number of threads and key sizes.

+  Currently the thread count must be 8 and key size must be 16.

 # Prerequisities
 - Any Unix like operating system